sdorra/airline/docs/guide/parser/index.md

 Steps 1-5 only apply to CLIs, for single commands step 6 onwards apply.
 Each of these steps may in of itself have multiple steps within it.

+#### Error Handling

+Error handling during the parsing process is described in the [Error Handling and Exceptions](../practise/exceptions.html) document.

+#### Command Aliases

+Command aliases are a feature of Airline that allows for both developer and user-defined command shortcuts.
+Please take a look at the [User Defined Aliases](../practise/aliases.html) document for more detail on this feature.

+#### Command and Option Abbreviation

+Airline optionally allows developers to enable a feature whereby command/group names and option names may be abbreviated provided those abbreviations are unambiguous.
+This is described in more detail in the [`@Parser`](../annotations/parser.html) annotation documentation.

 #### Option Parsing

 `OptionParser` implementations control how Airline parses inputs into options and their values.
 By default Airline supports 3 common option styles with a further two that may be enabled if desired.
 The default parsers are as follows: